Hold your fire

 I spoke with Kennedy by phone from his office in New York.
 What follows is an edited transcript of our conversation.

-cw: The Ceasefire story has its roots here in Boston.
+COMMONWEALTH: The Ceasefire story has its roots here in Boston.
 Can you take us back to the early and mid 90s and the situation on the ground in Boston neighborhoods as you started to delve into this work on urban gun violence?

-david kennedy: It was bloody chaos, and that’s not just Boston.
+DAVID KENNEDY: It was bloody chaos, and that’s not just Boston.
 What was going on in Boston was the same basic thing that was going on everywhere.
 The crack epidemic had unleashed a wave of violence that really was unprecedented in kind, in scope, in intensity.
 The homicide rate for young black men went up 400 percent in just a couple of years.
 On the ground in these places it just felt like Armageddon had been unleashed.